 Ever since being elected, our new District Attorney Kim Ogg has been making some incredible improvements to the Harris County justice system.
 Of those changes, the most popular has easily been her rational approach to handling marijuana possession.
 Under the new policy, known as the Misdemeanor Marijuana Diversion Program, anyone caught with four ounces of marijuana or less is given the option to attend a drug-education course in exchange for dismissal of their possession charges.
 No arrest, no citation, no criminal record.

 That said, don’t start pulling out your lighters just yet.
-There are still some important gray areas and exceptions to this new policy.
+There are still some important gray areas and exceptions to this new policy that not every Houston drug lawyer might tell you.

 While the district attorney can change enforcement policies, they cannot change the law.
 As much as we wish this were not the case, marijuana is still illegal in Texas, which means that it’s illegal in Harris County.
 With that in mind, there are a few ways marijuana can get you in trouble.